-Before you can set a safe-zone collision alarm, you must have a compatible chartplotter connected to an AIS device.
+Before you can set a collision alarm, you must have a compatible chartplotter connected to an AIS device or radar.

-The safe-zone collision alarm is used only with AIS.
-The safe zone is used for collision avoidance, and can be customized.
+The safe-zone collision alarm is used only with AIS and MARPA.
+MARPA functionality works with radar.
+The safe zone is used for collision avoidance and can be customized.

-1 Select Settings > Alarms > AlS > AlS Alarm > On.

-A message banner appears and an alarm sounds when an AIS-activated vessel enters the safe-zone area around your boat.
+1 Select Settings > Alarms > AlS > Collision Alarm > On.
+A message banner appears and an alarm sounds when a MARPA-tagged object or an AlS-activated vessel enters the safe-zone area around your boat.
 The object is also labeled as dangerous on the screen.
 When the alarm is off, the message banner and audible alarm are disabled, but the object is still labeled as dangerous on the screen.

-- 2 Select Range. - 3 Select a distance for the safe-zone radius around your vessel. - 4 Select Time To. - 5 Select a time at which the alarm will sound if a target is determined to intersect the safe zone.
+- 2 Select Range. - 3 Select a distance for the safe-zone radius around your vessel.

+- 4 Select Time To. - 5 Select a time at which the alarm will sound if a target is determined to intersect the safe zone.